-Powers discovered that over time the air compressor had failed and let oil into the system.
+Powers of Mississippi discovered that over time the air compressor had failed and let oil into the system.
 We worked closely with the engineer, contractor and owner and presented a path forward while staying on the construction schedule.

 Old VAV boxes needed to be upgraded from pneumatic to ddc and the chilled water valves on all the air handlers were failed and unable to maintain temperature.
-Powers proposed adding BACnet cards to the chillers and integrating into the variable frequency drives to increase the low delta t syndrome the plant was experiencing.
+Powers of Mississippi proposed adding BACnet cards to the chillers and integrating into the variable frequency drives to increase the low delta t syndrome the plant was experiencing.

 We also discovered that over time the air compressor had failed and let oil into the system.
 We worked closely with the engineer, contractor and owner and presented a path forward while staying on the construction schedule.
-Powers provided a proposal to remove and replace 200 pneumatic valves and retrofit the VAV boxes.
+Powers of Mississippi provided a proposal to remove and replace 200 pneumatic valves and retrofit the VAV boxes.
 We also suggested performing a test and balance on the system.

-Powers replaced the old Windows 7 graphical user interface with a state of the art Siemens Desigo CC and created 3D floor plan graphics for the property to assist with troubleshooting and day to day operations.
+Powers of Mississippi replaced the old Windows 7 graphical user interface with a state of the art Siemens Desigo CC and created 3D floor plan graphics for the property to assist with troubleshooting and day to day operations.

 - Replaced the failed outside airflow measuring stations on the air handlers